rust-project-primer/book/src/building/cross.md

 ## Docker

-You can use Docker to build and image which contains the right packages and environment variables to allow Rust to easily cross-compile your project for another target.
+You can use Docker to build an image which contains the right packages and environment variables to allow Rust to easily cross-compile your project for another target.
 This is often useful in CI, where you can build a Docker container from this and use it for the CI job where you cross-compile your code.